netbell/prefix-reverse-dns-lookup/README.md

 ```
 python prefix_reverse_dns_lookup.py --prefix 192.168.1.0/24 --print successful --dns-server 8.8.8.8
 ```

+If you do not provide command-line arguments, the program will prompt you to input them interactively.

 The script will then display the reverse DNS results for each IP address in the specified prefix.